Skip to main content

 6.1.3.3 American Express: Data Security Operating Policy (DSOP)

-6.1.3.4 Discover Information Security & Compliance (DISC)
+6.1.3.4 Discover: Information Security & Compliance (DISC)

 7. PCI DSS

 7.1 PCI DSS is a set of standards created by the payment card companies and enforceable under contractual obligations with these payment card companies.
 Members and merchants agree to abide by these standards under the terms of their contracts with payment card companies.
-Failure to follow these policies could prevent an entity from using payment cards or dealing with the payment card companies.
-There are also very significant fines associated with payment card security breaches if the university is found to be out of compliance with the PCI DSS when the breach occurred.
-Any fines or costs incurred by the university as a result of PCI DSS non-compliance are the responsibility of the offending unit responsible for the breach.
+Failure to follow these policies could prevent an entity from using payment cards or engaging with the payment card companies.
+There are also significant fines associated with payment card security breaches if NC State is found to be out of compliance with PCI DSS should a breach occur.
+Any fines or costs incurred by NC State because of PCI DSS non-compliance are the responsibility of the offending unit responsible for the breach.
+Additionally, the offending unit may lose its ability to accept payment cards.

 8. PCI COMPLIANCE OF THIRD PARTY VENDORS